Research Degree Student

 Doctor of Public Health

-Daniel is a Doctor of Public Health student since 2014.
-He also works as a Senior Technical Adviser, Innovation and HIV/STIs at the International Planned Parenthood Federation (IPPF) headquarters in London.
-Working with IPPF since 2010, his expertise is HIV and sexual and reproductive health (SRH), with a focus on the SRH and rights of people living with HIV and key populations (men who have sex with men, sex workers, transgender people, and people who use drugs).
+Daniel is a part-time Doctor of Public Health student since 2014.
+He also works at the International Planned Parenthood Federation (IPPF) headquarters in London as the Head of the ACCESS Consortium.
+Working with IPPF since 2010, his expertise is HIV, STIs and sexual and reproductive health (SRH), with a focus on the SRH and rights of people living with HIV and key populations (men who have sex with men, sex workers, transgender people, and people who use drugs).

 He graduated with a MSc in Global Health from the University of Dublin, Trinity College (Ireland) in 2007, where he completed a dissertation on the impact of migration on the sexual health of migrant men who have sex with men in Dublin, Ireland.
 In 2003, he graduated with a Honours BSc in Molecular Biology and Genetic from the University of Guelph (Canada) with a dissertation on the characterization of a murine alpha 2 macroglobulin gene expressed in reproductive tissue.